Soccer-Southampton appoint Pellegrino as manager

-LONDON, June 23 Southampton have appointed former Argentina international Mauricio Pellegrino as their manager on a three-year contract, the Premier League club said on Friday.
+LONDON, June 23 (Reuters) - Southampton have appointed former Argentina international Mauricio Pellegrino as their manager on a three-year contract, the Premier League club said on Friday.

 The 45-year-old replaced Claude Puel, who was sacked this month after one season at St Mary's.